 1.4 Quality Assurance and Quality Control

-This section describes the QA/QC requirements for field work conducted under the CERCLA and groundwater samples collected during CY 2015 met data quality objectives.
+This section describes the QA/QC requirements for field work conducted under the CERCLA and FM Groundwater Monitoring Programs.
+In general, the quality of the analytical results from groundwater samples collected during CY 2016 met data quality objectives.